La La Anthony

-Alani Nicole "La La" Anthony (née Vázquez; c.
-1979–1982 (Note: There are conflicting sources regarding information on her birth year.
-Some sources claim 1982 or have her listed as that was the year she was born.
-However there are also sources that claim 1979 or have her age listed as having been born that year.)) is an American television personality and actress.
+Alani Nicole "La La" Anthony (née Vázquez; June 25, 1979 or 1982 (Note: There are conflicting sources regarding information on Anthony's birth year.
+While some sources state 1979 as her birth year, some state 1982.)) is an American television personality and actress.
 In the early 2000s, she worked as an MTV VJ on Total Request Live.
 She was the host of the VH1 reality television reunion shows Flavor of Love, I Love New York, For the Love of Ray J, and Real Chance of Love, and was a dean on Charm School with Ricki Lake.

 Anthony appeared in Two Can Play That Game (2001), You Got Served (2004), Think Like a Man (2012), Think Like a Man Too (2014), November Rule (2015) and Destined (2015).
 She appeared as Lakeisha Grant in the Starz original drama series Power.
 She hosted the American reality television series La La's Full Court Wedding and La La's Full Court Life.
 She was married to NBA player Carmelo Anthony from 2010 to 2021.

 Early life

 Anthony was born in Brooklyn, New York.
 Her parents, who are of Puerto Rican heritage, were born and raised in New York City.
 Anthony (who describes herself as an Afro-Puerto Rican) has a younger brother and two younger sisters.
 As a young child, she was involved in many activities, but music was her main interest.
-She attended Howard University for three months.
+After graduating from Redan High School in 1997, she attended Howard University for three months.